RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 - Understood that all screens receive navigation automatically, but you only need to destructure it if the screen actually uses it

+- How to extend an existing feature (Community) from simple GET/POST to full CRUD, including secure delete and edit flows.
 #### Photos of Progress - Sprint 6

 MONGODB success event community post